Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

-We note that Eswarathasan and Pramanik’s result in \cite{EP} is actually stronger than Theorem \ref{EPbound}, as the $\lambda^\varepsilon$-loss factor can be removed for all $p \in [2, \infty)$ except for $p = 4\alpha$, where it can instead be replaced by a logarithmic factor.
-However, we will not explore this in detail here, as our primary objective is to improve the bounds mentioned above with respect to the critical value of the Lebesgue exponent $p$, and to establish sharp bounds, up to a $\lambda^\varepsilon$ loss, for all $p \geq 2$ and $\alpha \in (0, 2]$.
-Our first main result is as follows.
+Moreover, \eqref{eq EP} is sharp on $S^2$, up to a $\lambda^\varepsilon$ loss, for $p \geq \max\{2, 4\alpha\}$. \end{theorem} We note that the original statement in \cite{EP} is stronger than the streamlined formulation in Theorem \ref{EPbound}, since the factor $\lambda^\varepsilon$ can be removed for all $p\in[2,\infty)$ except at the endpoint $p=4\alpha$, where it can be replaced by a logarithmic loss.
+As our focus is on the exponents and thresholds in $p$ and $\alpha$, we do not track the precise loss here.

+For $p \ge 4\alpha$, these bounds interpolate between Sogge's $L^p(M)$ bounds and the curve restriction estimates of Burq--Gérard--Tzvetkov.
+In this range,